-The Sunset Marquis Hotel and the 1990’s – Billy Bob Thornton Moved In
+The Sunset Marquis Hotel and the 1990s – Billy Bob Thornton Moves In

-In 1993, the Sunset Marquis turned thirty alongside the new 8 AM ritual of Villa 41.
-A gaggle of bikini-clad models shoved themselves every morning beneath the villa’s window; at 8 AM sharp, the window burst forth, and a skull and crossbones cape unfurled to the ogling eyelashed eyes below.
-Keith Richards, cigarette precariously perched on his lip, would arrive in the window frame.
-The smell of steak searing on his stove would waft down to the sirens below as the women took their tops off and beamed back at him.
-By 10 AM, he was at the recording studio with the rest of The Rolling Stones recording their newest album.
-Then Billy Bob Thornton moved in.
+In 1993, the Sunset Marquis turned thirty alongside the new morning ritual of Villa 41.
+A gaggle of bikini-clad models shoved themselves beneath the villa’s window every morning.
+At 8:00am sharp, the window burst forth, and a skull-and-crossbones cape unfurled to the ogling eyes below.
+Keith Richards, cigarette precariously perched on his lip, stepped into the window frame.
+The smell of steak searing on his stove wafted down to the sirens below as the women took their tops off and beamed back at him.
+By 10:00am, he was at the studio with the rest of The Rolling Stones, recording their newest album.
+Then, Billy Bob Thornton moved in.

-The 90s saw the installation of The Keith Richard’s Gym.
-Gruendyke installed the gym upon Mr. Richard’s request, and Richards frequented it with his customary workout companions: a beer and a joint.
-The gym would be the first of three new additions to the hotel, amidst one removal: the AstroTurf around the pool sang into swan song in the 90s.
-Chris Robinson, Freddie Mercury, Brian May, Catherine Deneuve, and Juliette Binoche all frequented the Cafe Patio that was now situated on a new, clean, white pool deck.
+The ’90s saw the installation of The Keith Richards Gym.
+Gruendyke installed the gym upon Mr. Richards’s request, and Richards frequented it with his customary workout companions: a beer and a joint.
+The gym would be the first of three new additions to the hotel, amidst one removal: the AstroTurf around the pool sang into swan song in the ’90s.
+Chris Robinson, Freddie Mercury, Brian May, Catherine Deneuve, and Juliette Binoche all frequented the Cafe Patio that was now situated on a new white pool deck.

-The hotel experienced a breath of romanticism – both the happy and the dark varieties – in the 90s.
-Harry Connick, Jr. and Gill Goodacre locked eyes as she swam in the Sunset Marquis pool and would later be married.
+The hotel experienced a breath of romanticism – both the happy and the melancholic varieties – in the ’90s.
+Harry Connick, Jr. and Jill Goodacre locked eyes as she swam in the Sunset Marquis pool; they would later be married.
 An inconsolable Courtney Love wrote poems in lipstick on her villa’s door the night Kurt Cobain died.
-She also wrote the song “Sunset Marquis” about various future, lovely romantic encounters at the hotel.
-Dave Growl and his wife Jordyn Blume were introduced at The Whiskey.
+She also wrote the song “Sunset Marquis” about various future romantic encounters at the hotel.
+Dave Grohl and his wife, Jordyn Blum, were introduced at The Whiskey.

 The Summer of ’94